Bishop Cotton Girls' School: History

-"Neither to the right nor to the left", the motto reflects the spirit of the school.
-It is taken from a Latin translation of a phrase in the Old Testament of the Bible.
-The new leader Joshua is commissioned by God to be a true follower of His law, 'neither to the left nor to the right'.

-School shield

-The crest of the shield is the family crest of Bishop Cotton of Calcutta.
-The crest is divided vertically - the right side (dexter) has the arms of the Bishop of Calcutta.
-The Bishop's mitre on top is green on a white background and the staff and open Bible are in the bottom half on a red background.
-The left side (sinister) has three skeins of cotton and a chevron (inverted v) on a blue background.
-This side represents the ancient house to which Bishop Cotton belonged.
-The crest thus symbolises the godliness, service and courage for which the school stands.

 School song and founder's hymn

 The Bishop Cotton school song was penned by Rev. Herbert Pakenham-Walsh, of the Brotherhood of St. Peter, Warden of the school from 1907 to 1913, later to become bishop.
 The words were set to music by N. M. Saunders, Esq.

 With its refrain "On, Straight, On", it follows the spirit of the school motto, "Nec Dextrorsum Nec Sinistrorsum", Latin for "Neither to the Right Nor to the Left".
 The tradition of singing the school song and the founder's hymn in the chapel or in assemblies held in the auditorium continues to this day.

 Academics

 The school, administered along the lines of Junior, Middle and Senior School, works through three school terms, each ending with examinations.
 Students of Class X appear for the Indian Certificate of Secondary Education Examination (ICSE) by the beginning of March.
 Students of Class XII take up the Indian School Certificate Examination (ISC).

 Subjects taught at the ICSE level include English, an Indian or foreign language, History, Civics and Geography, Environmental Education, Mathematics, Physics, Chemistry, Biology and a choice between Home Science, Computer Applications, Fine Arts and Physical Education.
 At the ISC level, the school has three main streams, the Science stream, the Commerce stream and the Arts stream.
 It is mandatory for both streams to take up English and Environmental Education.

-For the Science stream, the subjects offered are English, Environmental Education, Physics, Chemistry, Mathematics/Home Science and a choice between Biotechnology, Computer Science, Hindi, Kannada, Fine Arts, Biology and Environmental Science.
+For the Science stream, the subjects offered are English, Environmental Education, Physics, Chemistry, Mathematics/Home Science and Biotechnology, Computer Science, Hindi, Kannada, Fine Arts, Biology and Environmental Science.
 For the Commerce stream, the subjects offered are Accountancy and Commerce and a choice between Business Studies, Mathematics, Economics, Computer Science, Fine Arts, Environmental Science and Physical Education.
 For the Arts stream the subjects offered are English, Environmental Education and History along with choices among Literature in English, Second Language, Environmental Science, Physical Education, Economics, Computer Science, Fine Art, Home Science, Business Studies, Political Science and Psychology.

-The school offers language options of Hindi, Kannada, Tamil, Telugu, Malayalam, Bengali, Nepali, French and German.
+The school offers language options of Kannada, Hindi, Tamil, Telugu, Malayalam, Bengali, Nepali, French and German.